react-native-community/cli/docs/platforms.md

     ios: {
       linkConfig: ios.linkConfig,
       projectConfig: ios.projectConfig,
-      dependencyConfig: ios.dependencyConfig
+      dependencyConfig: ios.dependencyConfig,
     },
     android: {
       linkConfig: android.linkConfig,
       projectConfig: android.projectConfig,
-      dependencyConfig: android.dependencyConfig
+      dependencyConfig: android.dependencyConfig,
-    }
+    },
-  }
+  },
-}
+};
 ```

 > The above config adds support for linking Android and iOS dependencies by the CLI as well as bundling code for these platforms.
 This config can be found in [React Native repository](https://github.com/facebook/react-native/blob/0.60-stable/react-native.config.js) from 0.60 version on.

 At the startup, React Native CLI reads configuration from all dependencies listed in `package.json` and reduces them into a single configuration.

 At the end, a map of available platforms is passed to the bundler (Metro) to make it aware of the platforms available.
 This allows APIs such as `Platform.select` and requiring files with platform extensions to work properly.